ucgmsim/GMSimViz/CONTRIBUTING.md

 ## Contributing Code

 * Tests should be run before contributing code.
-From the repository root, run: `python -m pytest`.
+From the `tests` dir, run: `py.test --mpl`.
 * We use [Black](https://github.com/ambv/black) to format the code.